 To start changing the appearance of the ‘Read More’ link, you need to access a Divi Blog Module while editing a page from the Divi Builder.
-For the purpose, you can load a ready-made layout with any blog module that you want, or just add a completely new module on your page.
+For the purpose, you can load a ready-made layout with any blog module that you want or just add a completely new module to your page.

 Switch the ‘Read More’ Link ON